-General Education courses may be included in the array of courses but can constitute no more than one of the four courses toward the certificate.
-If a student chooses a general education course to count toward the certificate, this same course cannot count toward the general education requirement in a specific category.
+General Education courses can be included in the array of courses, but can constitute no more than one of the four courses toward the certificate.

-The certificate courses in sustainability may satisfy other minors and/or certificates.
+The certificate courses in sustainability can satisfy other minors and/or certificates.

 To view the full list of courses that are eligible for the certificate, view the information in the Temple Bulletin.